rurubound/arduino-shock-collar/README.txt

 If using multiple objects, the keeplive method should be called regularly on all objects.
-Two objects can not be be commanded simultaenously however; for that you would need to use the packet() method to construct packets for each object, then repeatedly call the send() method for each constructed packet in turn.
-(This is what the command() method does internally for each channel).
+Two objects can not be be commanded "simultaenously" (really on alternate packets) however; for that you would need to use the packet() method to construct packets for each object, then repeatedly call the send() method for each constructed packet in turn.
+(This is what the command() method does internally.)

-Note that a command takes bout 48ms to be transmitted, so commanding too many may mean the packjets for a given coller get spaced too far apart,
+Note that a command takes bout 50ms to be transmitted, so cycling through too many may mean the packets for a given collar get spaced too far apart.

 -- ShockCollarRemote object --